msxshankar/.vimrc/README.md

 While this guide focuses primarily on Vim, it should work fine in Neovim.
 Take note of the below steps.

+There is a simple version of vimrc called .vimrc-simple.
+This contains no plugins and focuses on key remaps.
+You can rename it to .vimrc or source it when you open vim.

 Neovim:

 Add these lines to your ~/.config/nvim/init.vim file.
 If you can't find it, make one!